 Autonomy Improves our Performance

-One of the keys to is the desire for individuals to direct his or her own life.
+One of the keys to peak performance is the desire for individuals to direct his or her own life.
 As individuals, we want to be able to make choices, create new things, and control what we do.
 Basically, we want autonomy, and that autonomy improves our performance.

 Autonomy can be simply defined as “the freedom or independence to control our own life.”